-Step Description Optional Press Reload [Button] Reloads the Network Settings page.
-Select this is you have further configuration options to change.
-Optional Press Restart [Button] Restarts the device.
+Step Description Optional Press Restart [Button] Restarts the device.
 After the device as rebooted it will attempt to authenticate to the configured network.
 As long as the network is in range the wireless interface will connect.
 Once authenticated the network should lease an IP address to the WLAN interface and IP connectivity is possible over the WLAN network.

-19.2 Configuring DHCP on Ethernet Interface
+18.2 Configuring DHCP on Ethernet Interface